Arno-co/osuna/README.md

 ## Going Forward

--Drag and drop for the projects
+* Drag and drop for the projects
--Tasks display on the home page
+* Tasks display on the home page
--Responsive CSS for mobile view
+* Responsive CSS for mobile view